Thorazine/location/readme.md

 ## What you should keep in mind

-This script uses the Google an IpInfo API to request information.
+This script uses the Google geodata and maps API to request information.
 Especially with the IP API there is margin for error.
-The Google API is quite accurate and does most of the heavy lifting.
+The Google API is quite accurate.
 However, please don't use this data as fact but rather as indication.